Nutella buttercream (Swiss meringue) with a smooth, light texture and rich chocolate-hazelnut flavor.

 Instructions

-- Heat the egg whites and sugar in a heatproof bowl over a double boiler with simmering water, stirring constantly until the sugar dissolves and the mix reaches 131°F (55°C).
+- Heat the egg whites and sugar in a heatproof bowl set over simmering water, stirring constantly until the sugar is fully dissolved and the mixture reaches 160°F (71°C).

 - Transfer to a stand mixer with the whisk attachment.
 Beat on high for 10–15 minutes until glossy stiff peaks form and the bowl is no longer warm.